the-overdriven/Dwarf-Fortress-stuff/wisdom.md

 ## 🐴 Checklist for every new playthrough
 1. Prevent wasting plump helmets.
-2. Disable child labor (or only hauling bodies).
+2. Disable child labor (or only hauling bodies)
-3. Deconstruct wagon.
+3. Deconstruct wagon (you can recover 3 wood logs from it)
 4. Build beds (the only thing that can be crafted from wood)
 5. Disallow automatic web collection.
 6. Set up labors: